Fort Valley State University: Anderson House

-Student activities
+Student life

-FVSU students have many opportunities for extracurricular involvement at the university, including NCAA Division II intercollegiate athletics, The Blue Machine Marching Band, concert choir, Baptist Student Union Choir, forensics (intercollegiate speech and debate), and cheerleading.
+Student activities at Fort Valley State University include NCAA Division II intercollegiate athletics, The Blue Machine Marching Band, concert choir, Baptist Student Union Choir, forensics (intercollegiate speech and debate), and cheerleading.
 Overall, there are more than 70 clubs, social, and Greek organizations on campus.

 Student media

-FVSU has a radio station (WFVS-LP 104.3 FM) and a television station (FVSU TV), as well as a college newspaper, The Peachite.
+FVSU has a radio station (WFVS-FM 96.9) and a television station (FVSU TV), as well as a college newspaper, The Peachite.